arlimus/livecd/README.md

 livecd stop
 ```

-You can also run multiple cds:
+Run multiple livecds at the same time:

 ```bash
 livecd start cd_a.iso